 So when Aristotle and Aquinas look at nature, they do not see a range of equals, they instead see a sea of less noble and more noble forms.
 Plants are more noble than rocks.
 Plants have virtual powers of taking in nutrients, growing and reproducing.
 Rocks do not have these powers or the virtual forms to achieve them.
 Animals, though, are more noble than plants.
 Animals, beyond having the same powers of plants, are also capable of sensing things (including feeling emotion but more basically the idea of seeing and smelling) and locomotion.
 This finally gets us to humans.
 Humans are capable of all of these things, yet additionally have the power to reason.
 This makes the human form more noble than any other form on earth or in the material universe.
 No other material creature has the power to reason as we.

-(Yeah I know you think animals can reason to, but the short story is they can’t.
-Go read my thesis, page 109-110, to see why)
+(Yeah I know you think animals can reason too, but the short story is they can’t.
+Check out this whole article I wrote about the topic.)

 The simple form of man (remember gelatin cubes, not moving boxes) contains virtually within himself all of these other forms and powers, the most prized and unique being this of reason.